-Identified Heritage Assets are:
+Local Heritage Assets initially identified are:

-- 1. THE PARISH BARN AND LAND: the first community initiative in the parish in 1888, when poorer members of the community raised funds to build a barn for threshing corn, with surrounding land to grow crops. - 2.
-GARFIELD HOUSE: A typical late-Victorian cottage from the era of the railways which was the village's Police House in the first half of the 20th century. - 3.
+- 1. SCHORNE WELL: the site of John Schorne's "miracle" which led to North Marston becoming a popular and important place of religious pilgrimage in the fourteenth and fifteenth centuries.
+The only remaining religious well in Buckinghamshire. - 2.
+THE PARISH BARN AND ASSOCIATED LAND: the first community initiative in the parish in 1888, when poorer members of the community raised funds to build a barn for threshing corn, with surrounding land to grow crops. - 3.
+GARFIELD HOUSE: A typical late-Victorian cottage from the era of the railways which was the village's Police House in the first half of the 20th century. - 4.
 THE OLD POST OFFICE: Originally an 18th century cottage, an early 20th century extension accommodated the Village Post Office which was the hub of North Marston's life for over 50 years.